 This work demonstrates the utility of differential co-expression viewed in a network framework to uncover functional and regulatory divergence in phenotypically distinct parasites. pfcrt-associated co-expression in the CQ resistant progeny highlights CQR-specific gene relationships and possible targeted intervention strategies.
 The approaches outlined here can be readily generalized to other parasite populations and drug resistances.

 Siwo, Geoffrey H.; Tan, Asako; Button-Simons, Katrina A.; Samarakoon, Upeka; Checkley, Lisa A.; Pinapati, Richard S.; and Ferdig, Michael T., "Predicting Functional and Regulatory Divergence of a Drug Resistance Transporter Gene in the Human Malaria Parasite" (2015).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3051.